Buchanosteidae

 Buchanosteidae is a family of arthrodire placoderms that lived from the Early to Middle Devonian.
 Fossils appear in various strata in Russia, Central Asia, Australia, and China.

 All buchanosteids tend to have flattened (of varying degrees depending on the genus) heads, with most genera also having large orbits.

 Genera

 Arenipiscis

-From the Emsian of New South Wales, it is known from several scrappy remains.
+From the Emsian of the Wee Jasper reef New South Wales, it is known from several scrappy remains.
 It had a narrow skull, and the dermal surfaces of the bony armor were covered in a pattern of fine, granular tubercles.

 Buchanosteus

-The type genus, species are found in Emsian-aged strata in Australia, China, and Kazakhstan.
+The type genus, species are found in Emsian-aged strata (Wee Jasper reef) in Australia, and also China and Kazakhstan.

 Burrinjucosteus

-A large buchanosteid from the Taemas-Weejasper Reef of Emsian-aged New South Wales, its skull roof suggests the living animal was fairly broad and flat.
+A large buchanosteid from the Wee Jasper reef of Emsian-aged New South Wales.
+Its skull roof suggests the living animal was fairly broad and flat.

 Errolosteus

-One of several Taemas-Weejasper buchanosteid genera, Errolosteus had a comparatively broad, short skull.
+One of several Wee Jasper reef buchanosteid genera, Errolosteus had a comparatively broad, short skull.

 Exutaspis

 A "giant" buchanosteid from Emsian-aged strata in China.
 The holotype, an endocranium, was originally described as that of a phlyctaeniid.
 The endocranium is several times larger than that of its sympatric relative, B. guangxiensis.